 The following is a list of selected publications by the project team and their collaborators relating to research in Indigenous languages technology.

-- Littell, Patrick et al. Indigenous language technologies in Canada: Assessment, challenges, and successes.
+- Patrick Littell, Anna Kazantseva, Roland Kuhn, Aidan Pine, Antti Arppe, Christopher Cox, and Marie-Odile Junker.
+Indigenous language technologies in Canada: Assessment, challenges, and successes.
 Proceedings of the 27th International Conference on Computational Linguistics, pages 2620–2632.
 Santa Fe, New Mexico, USA, August 20-26, 2018.

 Our project team

 Computational linguistics of literature (novels and stories); modeling discourse structure of long informal documents; computational linguistics of Iroquoian languages.

 Computational linguistics of low-resource languages; he has worked with several Indigenous languages, including Kwak'wala/Bak'wamk'ala, Gitksan, and Nłeʔkepmxcín (Thompson River Salish).